dotlang/language/doc/RFE.md

 `doc` for documentations
 `t` for tests.

-? - How should an import path be resolved and where should the data be looked up or saved? suppose we have `import /a/b/c` Where should we look for a directory? option 1: The location we run the compiler (pwd): `pwd/deps/a/b/c` option 2: Use env-var option 3: You can use option 1 + an optional argument to the compiler for root path. by using option 3, we can have a shared deps dir for multiple projects.

-? - How should this work with Docker?
-Suppose that our app is going to be installed inside a Docker vm.
-First copy the source, then run `dot update` and it will automatically scan the source and fetch required packages.
-`dot ls-req` will give you a list of dependencies.
-Anyway, we won't need a big Makefile, requirements.txt or Gemfile.

-? - How can we work on multiple interrelated projects at the same time?
-How can we have different versions of the same dependency?
-What if we need libA any version and libB but libB needs a specific version of libA?

-? - What about versioning?
-We can write a custom function which can be used to decide whether a specific branch/tag can be used for import.
-`import "github/apache/cassandra/thisOrLater("1.4"`?
-Or use star:
-`import "github/apache/cassandra/v1.*.*"`
-star means in this place there will be one or more numbers.
-Choose the largest one.
+N - Can we have this binding in module level?
+`person := ${"A", "B"}`
+We can.

-? - name of file (module) and dir (package) must include lowercase letters, numbers and underscore.
+N - name of file (module) and dir (package) must include lowercase letters, numbers and underscore.

-? - Can we make `import` a function in core?
+N - Can we make `import` a function in core?
 No. Because it won't be executed at run-time.
 It is a compile time notation.
 `import A,B -> X`
 `X := import("A")`